Errif/PersonalWebsite/content/_index.md

 ---

 {{< admonition type=info title="Information" open=true >}}
-I'm in the process of building up this website as I'm writing this so expect things to change over the coming period.
-Feel free to read the first post below titled "Hello World", and stay tuned for more!
+I'm in the process of building and setting up this website.
+Feel free to explore around, sign up for the newsletter, and stay tuned for more!
 {{< /admonition >}}

 Subscribe to my newsletter by entering your email below.